-This Fruit Salad Recipe is full of colorful fruit and has a delicious lemon vanilla glaze on top.
-Serve it for brunch, as a side salad, or a dessert!
+This Fruit Salad Recipe is full of colorful fruit with a lemon vanilla glaze on top.
+Serve it for Easter brunch, as a side salad, or dessert!

 Fruit salad is always a welcome dish at any meal from breakfast to dinner and it can be made year-round!
 It is great eaten fresh but adding this lemon vanilla glaze brings it to a new level.